The League of American Orchestras

 Dan Song, vice president, philharmonic and production, Los Angeles Philharmonic

-Dan Coleman, director of development, Cleveland Institute of Music
+Dan Coleman, senior development advisor, Cleveland Institute of Music

 Amy Fogerson, director, Street Symphony Chamber Singers